-Leaving the medieval parts of the city, we venture in the newer part designed by Haussmann.
+Leaving the medieval parts of the city with its narrow streets halved by their characteristic gutters, we venture in the newer part designed by Haussmann (the famous baron who modernized Paris in the 19th century).
 The square Victor Hugo is the hyphen toward the 19th century and its tall buildings and wide avenues.
 The Opera House dominates the square and is one of France’s most outstanding ones, comparable to the Parisian Opéra Garnier.

 We understand better why the Toulonnais were singing their love for their city with their Southern French accents on the market, ending in a whisper.
 If they are proud being from Toulon, they want to keep to themselves this rough diamond in its stunning jewel case with the Mont Faron in the background and bathed by some of the most beautiful beaches of the French Riviera.

 Claire Lessiau & Marcella van Alphen (text & photographs)

 - Refer to the website of the tourist information office to choose your points of interests in and around Toulon.

 - Toulon is easily reached either by train from Paris (4 hours with the TGV) or by plane (1 hour from the Marseille Provence airport or 30 minutes from the Toulon-Hyères airport).

 - To get the GPS-powered version of this article in GPSmyCity, click on this link!